-The Road To Better Coverage
+The Road to Better Auto Insurance Coverage

-Mandatory Car Insurance Coverage For Nova Scotia
+Mandatory Car & Auto Insurance From Our Brokers In Nova Scotia

 By law, you need to have Accident Benefits Coverage, Direct Compensation, Liability Coverage, and Uninsured and Unidentified Automobile Coverage.

 Regardless of who is at fault, this covers the cost of medical bills and other expenses.

 Covers damages to your vehicle if you’re not at fault.

 Covers injuries and damages you may cause when you drive your vehicle.